 Hope is being able to see there is light despite all the darkness – Desmond Tutu

 The Toronto Star reported in early 2018, "Two more [Indigenous] young people died by suicide in Northern Ontario."
 Each loss adds to the disturbingly high suicide rates among Indigenous youth.
-Mishkeegogamang Ojibway First Nation has invited Burning Stone Ministries to develop a Brave Youth, Junior Brave Girls and Brave Women monthly mentoring program, in conjunction with the Choose Life initiative developed under Jordan's principle*.
-This program is called Inzoongide'e (I am Brave), and involves workshops dealing with self identity and esteem, stress, anxiety and resiliency, healthy relationships, self-care, and leadership skill building.
+Mishkeegogamang Ojibway First Nation has invited Burning Stone Ministries to develop a Brave Girls and Brave Women monthly mentoring program, This program involves workshops dealing with self identity and esteem, stress, anxiety and resiliency, healthy relationships, self-care, and leadership skill building.
 Cultural practices and land-based activities (such as ice fishing, canoeing, and trapping) is taught year round.
 Indigenous elders teach bannock baking, beading, learning to make moccasins, and story telling.

-Our ‘BRAVE’ programs are based on the books and curriculum written by Ellen Duffield.
+Our ‘BRAVE Girls and STRONG boys’ programs are based on the books and curriculum written by Ellen Duffield.
 (Check out these books below)

 Colonialism and the legacy of Indian Residential Schools continues to negatively impact the Indigenous youth we work with.
 We provide resources such as the Mino-Bimaazdiwin (the Good Life) workshops in the community.